-Jersey has a proud and complex history - from how it got its name from the plundering's of Vikings in the ninth century, to a valuable island outpost, fought for over centuries by the English and French, whose traces remain in the Jerriais language, in the names of streets and long-established families, and in the heritage of the legislature.
+Jersey has a proud and complex history – from how it got its name, the plundering of Vikings in the ninth century, to a valuable island outpost, fought for over centuries by the English and French, whose traces remain in the Jèrriais language, in the names of streets and long-established families, and in the heritage of the legislature.

-Its occupation by German forces during World War II left a deep imprint on the island's character, as well as visible reminders - from the gun emplacements to the underground hospital.
-These are now an important part of our cultural heritage, as are the Round Towers that surround the island.
+Its occupation by German forces during World War II left a deep imprint on the island's character, as well as visible reminders – from the gun emplacements dotted around the coast to the underground hospital, which is now a war museum.
+These are now an important part of our cultural heritage, as are the historic castles, forts and Martello Towers that defended the island.

-Jersey’s legislature is the States of Jersey – a billion-pound organisation and the largest employer in the island.
-Its 49 members are elected by the public, and its 7,300 public servants are responsible for the cradle-to-grave health, education, social care and social security of Jersey’s 100,000 islanders.
-This government is led by the Chief Minister and Council of Ministers, and subject to oversight by a number of scrutiny panels.
+The Government of Jersey is a billion-pound organisation and the largest employer on the island.
+Its 6,700 public servants are responsible for the cradle-to-grave health, education, social care and social security of Jersey’s 100,000 islanders.
+This government is led by the Chief Minister and Council of Ministers, and is subject to oversight by the 49-member States Assembly – Jersey’s legislature – and a number of scrutiny panels.

-The States of Jersey develops and maintain the island’s infrastructure – from housing and roads, to water and sewage, public spaces to cultural venues.
+The government develops and maintains the island’s infrastructure – from housing and roads, to water and sewage, public spaces to cultural venues.
 It also supports the island’s local and international economy through effective regulation and fiscal policy, overseas promotion and inward investment, business support and innovation.

-In addition, the States of Jersey collect the taxes that pay for public services, and pay the income support and pensions that help families and the elderly.
-They exist to keep islanders safe from harm – policing Jersey’s streets, running its prisons, fire and ambulance services.
-They also protect the natural environment and biodiversity, supporting the island’s agriculture, fishing and tourism sectors.
+In addition, the government collects the taxes that pay for public services, and pay the income support and pensions that help families and the elderly.
+The government keeps islanders safe from harm – policing Jersey’s streets, running its prisons, fire and ambulance services.
+It also protects the natural environment and biodiversity, supporting the island’s agriculture, fishing and tourism sectors.

 Jersey’s prosperity in recent decades has been anchored in a strong international financial services sector.
 Our island showed resilience in responding to the banking crisis a decade ago, and it has been in the vanguard of international governments in tightening financial regulation.
 In this way, Jersey has cemented its position as a responsible and compliant jurisdiction.

 At the same time, the island has continued to support its traditional sectors, such as tourism, farming and fishing.
-Jersey has also invested in sectors such as digital to exploit the benefits of its superfast broadband infrastructure.
+Jersey has also invested in sectors such as digital, to exploit the benefits of its world-beating gigabit broadband infrastructure.